MOzaeta96/NYPD-Shooting-Data/README.md

 # NYPD-Shooting-Data
-Project Made using data for shootings in NYC
+Project Made using data for shootings in NYC.

+This data comes from the NYPD and breaks down all shooting incidents recorded by the NYPD by location, victim demographics, and perpetrator demographics, along with the time and date of occurrence.

+This project aims to show the ability to collect, clean, analyze, visualize, and model the data to answer the question of: "are you less likley to be the victim of a shooting by age.